 It’s okay to say “that’s not okay”.
-Voice out your concerns with the other party and explain why you do not like it.
+Voice out your concerns with the other party politely, and in a non-aggressive manner and explain why you do not like it.
 They may not have done it with the intention to cause harm.

 It’s okay to be told, “that’s not okay”.
 Hearing out the concerns of another party, understanding the impact of your actions, and changing builds better relations with each other.